 - SRS Fault Code: Driver squib circuit open or high resistance

 - Mechanic Metric Toolset

 - 19mm socket

 How to change the clock spring on a Nissan

-- Remove Torx bolts on the side of the steering wheel.
+Remove the Torx bolts on the side of the steering wheel.
 Once the bolts are loose or removed, the airbag can be removed.
-You will need to use a secure Torx bit with a hole in the center.
+You must use a secure Torx bit with a hole in the center.

 We recorded this video series on a 2017 Nissan Quest, but these instructions are similar to Nissan Maxima, Altima, Murano, Titan, Qashqai, Navara, Pathfinder, Sentra, and Rouge.